ksivaprasad/Basic-Java-Web-applicatioin/README.md

 # Basic-Java-Web-applicatioin
-Basics of java web application with an HttpServlet
+Basics of java web application with an HttpServlet, url variables, etc